bold360ai/Bold360ai-Android-SDK-Samples/README.md

 ### Running the ConversationDemo sample:
 1. Clone the repository
 2. Navigate into "ConversationDemo\app" and open gradle.build file.
-Insert valid values for acccount values in the proper places.
+Insert valid values for acccount parameters in the proper places.
 ```gradle
 buildTypes.each {
             it.buildConfigField "String", "ACCOUNT_NAME", "\"insert value here\""